CompVis/stable-diffusion/docs/index.md

 options to aid the image generation process.
 It runs on Windows, Mac and Linux machines, and runs on GPU cards with as little as 4 GB or RAM.

+!!! note

-_Note: This fork is rapidly evolving.
+    This fork is rapidly evolving.
 Please use the [Issues](https://github.com/lstein/stable-diffusion/issues) tab to report bugs and make feature requests.
 Be sure to use the provided templates.
-They will help aid diagnose issues faster._
+They will help aid diagnose issues faster.

 ## Installation